Harold McQueen Jr.: Crime, apprehension, and trial

-On January 17, 1980, McQueen entered a Minit Mart store in Richmond, Kentucky, with the intention of robbing the store.
-He was with his half-brother, 19-year-old William Keith Burnell, and his then-girlfriend, Linda Rose, and the three of them had spent the afternoon drinking and taking drugs heavily.
-At the time that McQueen and Burnell entered the store, McQueen was high on valium and had spent the day ingesting marijuana, alcohol, and other drugs simultaneously.
-Rose stayed in the car, while McQueen and Burnell entered the store armed with a .22 caliber pistol.
+McQueen, his 19-year-old half-brother William Keith Burnell, and his 18-year-old girlfriend Linda Rose spent the day of January 17, 1980 ingesting copious amounts of marijuana, alcohol, and other drugs simultaneously.
+At approximately 11:00 p.m., McQueen and Burnell entered a Minit Mart in Richmond, Kentucky, with the intent of committing armed robbery in the store.
+At the time that McQueen and Burnell entered the store, McQueen was high on valium.
+Rose stayed in the car during the robbery, while McQueen and Burnell entered the store armed with a .22 caliber handgun.
 The only person in the store was Rebecca O'Hearn, a 22-year-old clerk.
 McQueen and Burnell ordered O'Hearn to empty the cash register and safe.
-After she did so, McQueen shot O'Hearn twice point-blank in the face and the back of the head, killing her.
+After she did so, McQueen shot O'Hearn twice point-blank in the face and the back of the head.
 Burnell detached the store's surveillance camera and placed it in a bag, after which he and McQueen left the store with the surveillance camera, $1,500 in cash, and food stamps, and disposed of the surveillance camera in a nearby pond.
+A park ranger found O'Hearn's body minutes after McQueen, Burnell, and Rose fled the scene; the park ranger alerted police.
+O'Hearn, who was barely alive when discovered, was pronounced dead soon after arriving at the hospital.

-Shortly after the murder, McQueen and Linda Rose were arrested on charges related to an unrelated theft, leading police to search the trailer where they lived.
+Shortly after O'Hearn's murder, Burnell was arrested for driving with a revoked license; while visiting him in the Madison County jail, McQueen and Rose were arrested on charges related to an unrelated theft, leading police to search the trailer where they lived.
 There, police discovered evidence that tied McQueen to the murder, including the murder weapon and a bundle of cash and food stamps from the store that McQueen and Burnell had robbed.
-McQueen and Burnell faced trial together for robbery and capital murder.
-Their trials began on March 16, 1981, a little over a year following O'Hearn's murder.
+Rose also escorted police to the area where McQueen and Burnell had disposed of the surveillance camera.
+Rose was never charged for her role in the crime; instead, she was required to testify against McQueen and Burnell, who faced trial together for robbery and capital murder.
+Their joint trial began on March 16, 1981, a little over a year following O'Hearn's murder.
 On March 29, the jury found both McQueen and Burnell guilty of murder.
 The jury recommended a twenty-year sentence for McQueen for the robbery, but they recommended the death penalty for the murder because they believed him to have been the main party responsible for the murder.
-The jury recommended against the death penalty for Burnell and sentenced him to two 20-year prison terms.
-Burnell was paroled in 1988.
+The jury recommended against the death penalty for Burnell and sentenced him to two 20-year prison terms, one for the murder and the other for the armed robbery.
+Burnell was paroled after serving approximately 11 years of his sentence.